The NHS can only do so much.

-Private medical insurance is designed to work alongside not to replace all the services offered by the NHS and in all cases customers retain their right to use the NHS.
+Private medical insurance is designed to work alongside – not to replace all the services offered by the NHS; and in all cases clients retain their right to use the NHS.

 There are many levels of cover from basic to comprehensive and it is not always straightforward to compare how each policy will benefit you.
 So it pays to talk to an adviser to ensure you get the best policy for your budget and health concerns.